-Governmental activities led to an increase in the Agency's net position by approximately \$73,100 due principally to the tax incremental revenues increasing by more than depreciation expenses during the year.
-The Agency's tax increment revenues of \$400,888 are the majority of total revenues of the Agency.
-The fiscal year ended 2021 was the seventh year the Agency collected taxes.
+Governmental activities led to an increase in the Agency's net position by \$467,193 due to the tax incremental revenues increasing by more than depreciation expenses during the year and prior period adjustments for capital assets and development loans receivable assets that had gone unreported previously.
+The fiscal year 2022 restatement includes an increase of \$112,000 in investment revenue for future repayment of the loans, and a decrease in general government expenditures of just over \$97,000 for constructions in progress which will depreciate over the useful life of the asset.
+The Agency's tax increment revenues of \$656,945 are the majority of total revenues of the Agency.
+The fiscal year ended 2023 was the nineth year the Agency collected taxes.